Jesse-V/OnioNS-common/README.md

 * **Install from PPA**

-The tor-onions-common package is a dependency for the other packages, so it will automatically install, no need to install it manually.
+The tor-onions-common package is a dependency for the other packages, so there is no need to install it manually.

 * **Install from .deb file**

-I provide builds for Debian Wheezy in the [Releases section](https://github.com/Jesse-V/OnioNS-common/releases) for several architectures.
+I provide builds for Debian Wheezy and Ubuntu in the [Releases section](https://github.com/Jesse-V/OnioNS-common/releases) for amd64, which probably applies to you.
 For other architectures, you may download from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).

 * **Install from source**

-> 1. Debian/Ubuntu/Mint: **sudo apt-get install g++ cmake libpopt-dev botan1.10-dev libasio-dev libboost-system-dev libjsoncpp-dev**
+> 1. Debian/Ubuntu/Mint: **sudo apt-get install g++ cmake libpopt-dev botan1.10-dev libasio-dev libboost-system-dev**

->> Fedora: **yum install g++ cmake popt-devel botan-devel asio-devel boost-system jsoncpp-devel**
+>> Fedora: **yum install g++ cmake popt-devel botan-devel asio-devel boost-system**

 > 2. Download and extract the latest release from the [Releases page](https://github.com/Jesse-V/OnioNS-common/releases).
 > 3. **(mkdir build; cd build; cmake ../src; make -j $(grep -c ^processor /proc/cpuinfo); sudo make install)**

-The rebuild.sh script is available if you are actively developing OnioNS.
-You will need to install *clang-format-3.6* and *cppcheck* as the script also styles the code and performs a static analysis check.
+If you are actively developing OnioNS, I have actively prepared two scripts, devBuild.sh and checkBuild.sh.
+Please see them for more information.

 You can cleanup your build with **(rm -rf build; cd src/libs/libscrypt; make clean)**